MariaAlonsoLeon/Search-Egine---Stage-2/README.md

 4. Running Modules: Each module runs automatically within its Docker container.
 Use tools like Postman or cURL to interact with the API.
 In docker all modules are connected.
 We created volumes for storing book data and processed indexes and metadata.
 Individual modules have specific access to them.
 Additionally, when docker is launched, all necessary packages are downloaded and the application starts working.

 ## SOLID Principles and Design Patterns
-The project follows the five SOLID principles for maintainability and scalability, using well-known architectures like MVC and design patterns such as Factory Method to ensure the system is extensible and robust.
+The project follows the five SOLID principles for maintainability and scalability, using design patterns such as the Factory Method to ensure the system is extensible and robust.

 - **Single Responsibility Principle (SRP):** Each class and module in the project has a single, well-defined responsibility.
 For instance, the `Crawler` module is solely responsible for downloading and storing documents, while the `Indexer` is dedicated to indexing them, making the code easier to maintain and test.